 Olive – the darkest shade of green with two dark factors present.
 It is

 almost a muddy green shade.
 This color can look a lot like grey green.

 They can be distinguished by the color of their cheek patches (violet

 blue in olive and greyish blue in grey green birds) and long tail

-Grey Green – with this colour the Grey gene washes over the green to make a colour similar to olive but with the different cheek patch and long tail feather colours as described above.
-Grey Greens can be light, medium or dark depending on how many dark factors are present.
+Grey green – with this colour the grey gene causes a colour similar to olive.
+Grey greens can be light, medium or dark depending on how many dark factors are present.

-Violet – the Violet gene behaves like the Grey gene, in that it washes over the green base colour and alters it.
+Violet green– the violet gene alters the basic body colour of the bird.
 The effect is to darken and enrich the shade of green.
-This makes, for example, a Light Green bird with the Violet gene look similar to a Dark Green.
-The colour palette below is a Violet Dark Green.
+This makes, for example, a light green bird with the violet gene look similar to a dark green but with an odd almost blue tint.
+The colour palette below is a violet dark green.

 Skyblue – the lightest shade of blue,with no dark factors.
 It is a light green bird but with the yellow removed, leaving a lovely, bright, iridescent pale skyblue.
 Their cheek patches are bright violet and the tail is a dark blue.